gicentre/elm-vegalite/docs/changeNotes.md

 ## Breaking Changes

 - New position channels `Theta`, `Theta2`, `R` and `R2` for radial positioning (e.g. pie charts).
-This is technically a breaking change as they are new variants in the exposed `Position` type, although in practice this won't to break any existing specifications unless pattern matching against all `Position` variants (VL4.9).
+This is technically a breaking change as they are new variants in the exposed `Position` type, although in practice this won't break any existing specifications unless pattern matching against all `Position` variants (VL4.9).

 ## Additions

+- `layerFields` and `arLayer` for arranging views in layers using a repeat list of fields (VL4.9).

+* `mRepeatDatum` for specifying a set of literal datum values in a repeated view (VL4.9).

 - `angle` channel for data-driven rotation of point and text symbols (VL4.9).